-- the replacement of lighting with LEDs; - installation of passive infra-red (PIR) sensors in all staff areas of venues: - operational focus on the proper operation of air-conditioning and lighting systems, and - installation of energy efficient heat pumps.
+- the replacement of lighting with LEDs; - installation of passive infra-red (PIR) sensors in all staff areas of venues; - operational focus on the proper operation of air-conditioning and lighting systems; and - installation smart meters across the AGC portfolio.

-During 2022, further measures to reduce energy consumption are planned, including the replacement of Company vehicles with hybrid and electric vehicles and the continued rollout of smart meters across all venues.
+During 2023, further measures to reduce energy consumption are planned, including the installation of light and time sensors for signage to reduce lighting costs during daylight hours, the replacement of company vehicles with hybrid and electric vehicles, the continued rollout of smart meters across all venues and encouraging staff to switch off appliances and equipment that are not in use ('flick it off' campaign).

-GROUP DIRECTORS' RFPORT FOR THE YEAR ENDED 31 DECEMBER 2021 (continued)
+GROUP DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2022 (continued)